We’re committed to transparency. We may earn money when you follow our recommendations, but compensation doesn’t affect our ratings. Learn more.

 4.0

 Hulu + Live TV has a lot to offer, including a huge library of on-demand content from the Classic Hulu service plus dozens of channels featuring news, entertainment, sports, and more.
-You can’t get PBS or Univision, but it’s a true replacement for cable TV.
+You can’t get PBS or Univision, but it feels like a true replacement for cable TV.

 Hulu + Live TV is the one of the most expensive live TV streaming services we reviewed at the starting tier, but just by a few dollars.
 The high cost starts to make sense when you realize it’s a bundle price.
 In addition to live TV, you get access to Hulu’s on-demand library ($7.99 per month with ads), Disney+ ($7.99 per month), and ESPN+ ($9.99 per month).
 That means you get Hulu originals, tons of live sports and events, and thousands of shows and movies.